 the high ball

-The taller brother of the tumbler and glass is associated with one of the world’s most revered but most modest whiskey cocktails: scotch and soda.
+The taller brother of the tumbler and glass is associated with one of the world’s most revered but modest whiskey cocktails: scotch and soda.

 It is especially popular in Japan.
 The shape is not very important in a highball, but scotch and soda in a dimpled pint glass wouldn’t do to be served in it.